Mohini (2018 film): Development

 Trisha signed on to play the titular role in the film during early May 2016 and announced that she would collaborate with director Ramana Madhesh for the first time.
 Titled Mohini, the film was announced as a production venture for Prince Pictures, with Vivek-Mervin as music composers and Dinesh Ponraj as the editor.

 Filming

 The film began production in London during June 2016 with scenes shot in areas including Leicester Square, Piccadilly Circus and Tower Bridge.
 They held a month long schedule, with Hindi actor Jackky Bhagnani joining Trisha and a team of comedians for the schedule.

 Music

 The soundtrack was released on 12 January 2018 through Think Music India.

 Release

 Tamil Nadu theatrical rights of the film were valued at ₹6 crore.
 The satellite rights of the film were sold to Zee Tamil.

 Reception

-The moral of the film's story was questioned, since according to the plot human sacrifice was necessary, which took place during the final scenes.
-Other controversies include some negative portrayals of London, England, and the mentioning about the British rule of India and the plunder of India by the British East India Company.
-Some critics claimed that India should refrain from discussing about its colonial past and never criticise Britain.
-They also denied the importance of freedom struggle and revolutionaries.
+The film was poorly received, with many perceiving the plot to be illogical and the acting of the cast to be poor.